siikamiika/gt/README.md

 # Description

-This is
+This is…

-* A library that parses Google Translate response (actually intended for evaluation as JavaScript);
+* A library that parses Google Translate response intended for evaluation as JavaScript;

 * A command-line interface (`gt_console.py`) with features including colors and pronouncing the translation;

-* A xsel+libnotify interface (`gt_notify.py`) that translates an X selection and and then shows a notification with html-formatted translation;
+* A xsel+libnotify interface (`gt_notify.py`) that translates a content of X selection and and then shows a notification with html-formatted translation;

 * A `say.py` tool to pronounce a text using Google Translate speech synthesizer;